Prepare for your visit

 An experiment is hazardous if:

 - The protein or other material is toxic or infectious to humans.
 In this case, you must supply CHESS with a Hazardous Materials Declaration, and Viral Materials Declaration, if appropriate.
-Extra time will be needed to review this documentation.
+Extra time will be needed to review and process this documentation.

-If in doubt, contact Marian Szebenyi, (607) 255-5717, for clarification.
+If in doubt, contact station scientists for clarification.

-Procedures to be used with BL-2 viruses
+Procedures to be used with BL-2 viruses adhere to Cornell EH&S biosafety guidelines.

-- Biohazard warning signs will be placed on the doors of all rooms in which crystals will be stored or used.
-Access to areas in which crystals will be handled will be restricted to the investigators, the CHESS and MacCHESS operators, and members of the CHESS and LNS Safety Committees.
-If other personnel require access to such an area, the crystals shall be first contained in a suitable box, except for a crystal actually mounted on the oscillation camera.
+- Biohazard warning signs must be placed on the doors of all rooms in which crystals will be stored or used.
+Access to areas in which crystals will be handled will be restricted to the investigators, the CHESS operators, and members of the CHESS and LNS Safety Committees.
+If other personnel require access to the area, the crystals must be first contained beforehand, unless already mounted on the oscillation camera.

 Planning data collection